[Green Deal] Row looming over 8.8 percent cut in CAP budget

 "We can't go backwards," socialist MEP Paolo De Castro said on Tuesday (2 June), referring to the potential cuts for the CAP expenditure beyond 2020.

 "The Covid-19 spread has had a dramatic impact on farmers and food producers.
-They need our support," he added.
+They need our support," he tweeted.

 Following the recently announced Biodiversity and Farm to Fork Strategies, European farmers and agri-cooperatives said that possible cuts in the CAP budget are 'unacceptable' as more requirements are imposed on farmers.